How to Fix Muddy Chicken Coop Runs

 Viruses like the Bird Flu and bacteria like Salmonella will multiply and live longer in a muddy environment.

 A muddy chicken run will result in eggs that are dirty from the mud.
-Even if your chickens are laying eggs in clean nesting boxes inside the coop, the eggs will still get muddied when chickens drag along mud on their feet and feathers into the nesting boxes.
+Even if your chickens are laying eggs in clean nesting boxes inside the coop, the eggs will still get muddied when chickens drag mud on their feet and feathers into the nesting boxes.

 Muddy chickens’ eggs compromise the protective bloom that prevents bacteria from getting into the egg.
 This makes the eggs not safe for consumption since bacteria like Salmonella might have gotten into the eggs.